Art prints and illustrations archive

 Link to 2012 exhibition

 The political graphic artworks of José Guadalupe Posada (1852-1913) cast a critical eye on the Mexican upper classes and the government of Porfirio Díaz (1830-1915).
 Among his best-known pieces are the “calaveras”, satirical illustrations featuring skeleton motifs.
 Posada was viewed as an artist of the people and shunned by academic circles.
 It was not until he was discovered by Diego Rivera (1886-1957) that he finally found critical acclaim.
-The Ibero-American Institute’s (IAI) Art prints and Illustrations Archive is home to more than 400 works by Posada.
+The Ibero-American Institute’s (IAI) Art prints and Illustrations Archive is home to more than 700 works.

 Unfortunately, the art prints and illustrations cannot be taken out on loan.
 Please arrange an appointment in advance if you would like to view the collection.

 Monday 1 p.m. - 5 p.m.

 |Telephone:||Daniela Rokoß-Heiß, Tel.: +49 30 266 45 2170|

 Caterina Indolfo, Tel.: +49 30 266 45 3131